TelenavMapping/useful_postgis_queries/README.md

 ![import1](https://cloud.githubusercontent.com/assets/24428741/24399479/90399a3a-13b5-11e7-91db-9ce8358a79cc.JPG)
 (don't worry about the notice from psql -> missing tables are not an error; the notice appears because osm2pgsql tries to drop old tables first, but because you are doing the import for the first time there is nothing to drop)

-Then, you will be asked to enter the name of the osm.pbf file without the extension.
+Then, you will be asked to enter the **name of the osm.pbf file without the extension**.
 Make sure you have it in the same folder where the script is.
 ![import2](https://cloud.githubusercontent.com/assets/24428741/24399486/99238bb0-13b5-11e7-839a-1527dca91864.JPG)